AxelVoitier/clyo/README.md

 ### Quick trial

-Clyo can be use as a drop-in replacement to [typer](https://github.com/tiangolo/typer):
+Clyo can be used as a drop-in replacement to [typer](https://github.com/tiangolo/typer):
 ```python
 from clyo import Clyo as Typer, Argument, Option